tpoisot/ms_abc_networks/ms/ms.md

-of the interaction rate $\lambda$: herbivory and pollination networks have higher values of this parameter, implying that herbivores and pollinators tend to retain the interactions of their ancestors more than other types of top-level organisms did {>>ref<<}.
+of the interaction rate $\lambda$: herbivory and pollination networks have higher values of this parameter, implying that herbivores and pollinators tend to retain the interactions of their ancestors more than other types of top-level organisms did [@john10pnr; @gome13epn].
 All other types of networks were best described by low values of $\lambda$; their interactions consequently appear to be more labile throughout the course of macro-evolution.
-Finally, all systems show a strong bias towards moderately high values of $c$;
+Finally, all systems show a strong bias towards moderately high values of
-this indicates that the effective probability of a species retaining its ancestor's interactions decreases with its ancestor's degree.
-That is, the generalism of species over time has an emergent upper bound, a fact that results in the very spectrum of high-degree and low-degree species that is ubiquitous empirically [@williams_bmc].
+$c$; this indicates that the effective probability of a species retaining its ancestor's interactions decreases with its ancestor's degree.
+That is, the generalism of species over time has an emergent upper bound, a fact that results in the very spectrum of high-degree and low-degree species that is ubiquitous empirically [@will11bmc].

 The optimal values of $\lambda$ and $c$, however, are not independent since they ultimately affect the same process: the probability of the incipient